animatedb/solar/README.md

   </ul>
 I was able to download the fire marshal codes from the state.
 This gave useful information about leaving space (18" or 36") for walkway areas on the roof for firefighters.
 I also already had house diagrams from a previous remodel of the house.
 The main problem is that I had very little knowledge of the electrical and codes.
 <p/>
 For this reason, I decided to purchase plans from Wholesale Solar.
 The plans cost about 1000$.
-They allowed a deal where I could pay 15% + the plan cost, and then pay the total solar system cost later after plans were completed and passes local permitting rules through city.
+They allowed a deal where I could pay 15% plus the plan cost, and then pay the total solar system cost later after plans were completed and passes local permitting rules through city.
 <p/>
 There were a few mistakes and adjustments made to the plans.
 <ul>